 Pound Cake

-3/4 c blended silken tofu
+3/4 c blended silken tofu1 c. sugar

 1/3 c canola oil